Starting an Ohio LLC

 Registering your LLC with the state of Ohio means filing Articles of Organization with the Secretary of State’s Office.

-If you’re ready, you can start filing out your Articles now using our online form.
-Whether you decide to hire us to file your formation paperwork or file on your own, the form is free to use.
+If you’re ready, you can start filling out your Articles now using our online form.
+Whether you decide to hire us to file your formation paperwork, or do it yourself, the form is free to use.
 You can save even save your progress and come back to finish it later!

 What are the filing requirements?